-The condensed interim consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments that have been recorded at fair value.
-The financial statements are presented in Canadian dollars which is the functional currency of the Company.
+The consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments that have been recorded at fair value.
+The financial statements are presented in Canadian dollars which is the functional currency of the Company and its subsidiaries.

-These condensed consolidated interim financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting.
+These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").